WoW expert shows gloomy picture on player numbers, but it’s deceptive

 In his latest video, Bellular compares some end-game activity numbers from current patches in World of Warcraft with different numbers from past patches and expansions.

 One value here is the boss kills achieved after a certain time in the latest raid.
-So you can read out how many groups managed to kill for example the final boss “Dungeon Master” in the first four weeks after the opening of the raid and compare that with the final boss kills from the last raid, Sanctum of Domination.
+So you can read out how many groups managed to kill for example the final boss “Dungeon Master” in the four weeks after the opening of the raid and compare that with the final boss kills from the last raid, Sanctum of Domination.
 What’s also interesting here is the direct comparison with the numbers of players who killed at least the first boss – that provides a direct comparison.
 For the first 4 weeks in normal mode, this means:

 • In the Sanctum of Domination, 18,675 groups had killed the 1st boss and 11,474 of them had killed the last boss – so a proud 61.44%.